tomasz-mancewicz/featurevisor-kotlin-multiplatform/README.md

 This repository was forked from the original [featurevisor-kotlin](https://github.com/featurevisor/featurevisor-kotlin) project but has been:

-- Completely rewritten and extended
+- Platform speciffic parts rewritten and extended
-- Made fully functional with comprehensive feature parity
-- Enhanced with testing and benchmarking capabilities
-- Optimized for production use
+- Updated dependencies for multiplatform support

 **Credits to the original Featurevisor team** for creating the excellent JavaScript SDK and ecosystem that inspired this implementation.